7 Linear regression with a single predictor

 7.3 Outliers in linear regression

-There are three plots shown in Figure 7.17 along with the corresponding least squares line and residual plots.
+There are three plots shown in Figure 7.16 (a) along with the corresponding least squares line and residual plots.
 For each scatterplot and residual plot pair, identify the outliers and note how they influence the least squares line.
 Recall that an outlier is any point that does not appear to belong with the vast majority of the other points.

 Leverage.